laxman2955/Timeline-Based-Historical-Event-Generation/README.md

 ## How to Use
 Open the Jupyter Notebook, enter a historical topic, and run the cells.
 The system will generate a timeline of historical events related to the given topic.

-## Author
-Praveen Chauhan

-## License
-This project is licensed under the MIT License.

-Enter a historical topic

-Run the cells to generate the timeline